cboosalis/beefheart/README.md

 A bag of skin and bones
 Spokes were scraping two rust fenders, oh

-Dammit wonders if Herb Bermann contributed anything to the lyrics on this one.
+One wonders if Herb Bermann contributed anything to the lyrics on this one.